 What they do

 Electrical engineering draftspeople design a range of electrical parts and equipment and produce diagrams, plans and instructions to enable the manufacturing of these products.
 They prepare drawings of wiring systems and circuit layouts, as well as creating diagrams used by engineering workers to build electrical equipment and systems for use in communications, power plants and electrical distribution.
+They collect data, perform tests and complex calculations, as well as graph results and prepare charts.
 They consult with engineers about the best way to develop and plan a design, and may also undertake some administrative work.

 Electrical engineering draftspersons usually work in an office environment, but they may also spend time in engineering workshops or laboratories.
 They often spend significant portions of their time undertaking detailed design work on computers.
 They usually work regular hours, but may be expected to work longer hours when working to a deadline.